eshoe2020/COVID-cup/README.md

 - The # of Kings turned over is kept track of below the deck.
 - The game ends when 4 Kings are turned over.
 - The game is fitted for mobile screens as well, portrait-view only.
+- Note: user must be careful to exit prompt by clicking ONLY on the "X" in the corner

 ## Link(s)